 - Rainbow RBY1 humanoid (2 units) -- Expert User: Wil Norton

-- Franka FR3 arm (2 units) -- Expert User: Peter Werner
+- Franka FR3 arm (1 pair) -- Expert User: Peter Werner

-- HaptX Teleoperation Kit glove (1 unit) -- Expert User: Wil Norton
+- HaptX Teleoperation Kit G1 Gloves (1 pair) -- Expert User: Wil Norton

-For technical questions regarding the robots, contact the expert users above.
+For technical questions regarding the robots and equipment, please contact the expert users above.